Skip to content

 • --tables uses regular expressions and implies a partial backup.

-• --databases uses exact matching and implies a full backup of the listed databases.
+• --databases uses exact names and implies a full backup of listed databases.

 The --tables option